josiahH-cf/prompt-automation/docs/HOTKEYS.md

    Name=prompt-automation
    ```
 4. Remove or edit that file to unregister or change the hotkey.

+### WSL Notes

+When using WSL, the hotkey runs inside Linux only.
+To trigger the Windows
+application, install from Windows using `scripts\install.ps1` and copy the
+repository with `\wsl.localhost` paths as described in the README.

 After installation, press **Ctrl+Shift+J** to activate the launcher.
 If the hotkey fails, rerun the installer or consult your platform's hotkey settings.